erthalion/erthalion.github.io/_posts/2014-02-13-django-sharding.markdown

 > A database shard is a horizontal partition in a database.
 > Horizontal partitioning is a database design principle whereby rows of a database table are held separately, rather than being split into columns (which is what normalization and vertical partitioning do, to differing extents).
 Each partition forms part of a shard, which may in turn be located on a separate database server or physical location.

-We wanted split the our database entities by the different PostgreSQL schemas and used something like [this][instagramm_id] for the `id` generation.
+We wanted split our database entities by the different PostgreSQL schemas and used something like [this][instagramm_id] for the `id` generation.
 The sharding model was clear, but how to implement it in the Django application?

 My solution of this problem was a custom database backend, that contains a custom sql compilers.
 Maybe it was a dirty hack, but I hope it wasn't =)

-To create your own custom database backend, you can copy structure from one of the existing backends from `django.db.backends` (`postgresql_psycopg2` for the our case) and override `DatabaseOperations`:
+To create your own custom database backend, you can copy structure from one of the existing backends from `django.db.backends` (`postgresql_psycopg2` for our case) and override `DatabaseOperations`:

 {% highlight python %}
 # operations.py